ElenaBedolla/RepositorioDeCrujos/README.md

 You can access the cronjobs file easily through the crontab -e command.

 To mount the web server on the server node, Apache could be a possible option, and if it is to be previewed on the processor node, it is suggested to execute and Apache XAMPP server and move the reposittory to /opt/lampp/htdocs while also changing all relevant permissions to allow PHP execution.

-The library requeriments for this project are in the document labeled "Requeriments.txt".

 **Efficiency Results**